Can Dataplane report on issues created before it was installed or only on those issues created or modified after installation?

-Will Arsenale Dataplane modify any of my JIRA project or issue data?
+Does Dataplane modify Jira project or issue data?

-When using Dataplane dashboard gadgets in Confluence, why do users get an authentication prompt?
+When using Dataplane gadgets in Confluence, why am I getting an authentication prompt?

 On some systems, after you add a Dataplane report to a Confluence page, users see a message similar to the following at the top of the gadget in Confluence:

 This message instructs users to confirm their identity to the Jira server.
 (The confirmation is performed using the industry-standard OAuth protocol.)
 When the user clicks "Login & Approve", they will be sent to the Jira server in order to confirm the connection, and they are then returned to Confluence to see the Dataplane report.
 This authentication prompt is a general feature of all Atlassian Gadget that require user authentication, so it is not specific to Dataplane.